vsvale/kappa_k8s_config/docs/stack/tools/cicd/gitops.md

 - Good testing and CI already in place
 - A strategy for dealing with promotions between environments (something will cover in later certifications)
 - Secrets strategy

+## Use cases

+- Continous delivery of application Configurations: tipically to the Kubernetes enviroment in form of yaml manifests, helm chart, kustomized codes.
+Includes deployments, service configuration, load balancer, replicasets, configmaps, secrets, ingress etc.
+- Apply release strategies like blue/green, rolling update, canary, progressing releases
+- Infrastructure rollouts to Kubernetes
+- Disaster Recovery: recover from a failure quickly
+- Sync Secrets
+- Drift Dection: Notify or Reconcile manual changes in cluster
+- Deploy to Multiple Kubernetes Clusters
+- Securely handoff Deployments to Devs: no cluster access to devs, CI not acess CD and multi Tenancy
+- Auto Update Kubernetes YAMLs on new image in Registry (only on FluxCD)

+## Tools

+- JenkinsX: CI + CD
+- ArgoCD: Nice UI and easy to use
+- FluxCD : Automatic Image Updates